 What if I Cannot Attend KickStart with My Student?
 Students can bring close family friends or mentors over the age of 18 if parents/family members are not available.
 It is expected that these guests will follow the Parent/Family Orientation Program, take notes, and collect information for the student.
 Guests will also be expected to stay at one of the local hotels.

 How Much Does Orientation Cost: There is a mandatory Orientation Fee that is assessed to each student and covers expenses for the student for KickStart and Semester Launch.
 The Orientation Fee is mandatory and non-refundable.
-If a student attends KickStart, but decides not to come to UIS, they are still responsible for the Orientation fee for themselves and any additional guests not covered in the fee and will be subject to late fees and other penalties if not paid by September 28 for summer/fall admits and February 28 for spring admits.
+Read more about the Orientation Fee.

 Additional Guest Fee: If you would like to bring additional family members or guests there will be an additional guest fee of $25/person to cover most of the cost of the meal and refreshments.
 You can pay the additional guest fee when your student registers for KickStart.
 Please be aware the guest fee for any guests who do not come to KickStart will not be refunded.
 If you are unsure of a guests’ attendance you can wait until you check-in for KickStart and pay those additional guest fees on site by check or money order.
 We are not able to take cash or international checks or money orders onsite.